 Line h.
-Credit carryforwards arising in tax years for which the REIT was a C corporation must be used to reduce the tax on net built-in gain for the tax year to the greatest extent possible before the credit carryforwards can be used to reduce the tax on the REIT's taxable income.
+Credit carryforwards arising in tax years for which the REIT was a C corporation must be used to reduce the tax on net built-in gain for the tax year to the greatest extent possible before the credit carryforwards can be used to reduce the tax on the REIT's taxable

 Note.
-The REIT can elect to claim certain unused research and minimum tax credits instead of claiming any additional first-year special depreciation allowance for eligible qualified property or qualified extension property placed in service during the tax year.
 If the REIT makes the election, the unused research and minimum tax credits must first be used to reduce the tax on net built-in gain for the tax year to the greatest extent possible.
 Any remaining unused research and minimum tax credits are included on line 24g to reduce REIT's income tax.
 For more information, see the instructions for line 24g.
-Also, see the Instructions for Forms 3800 and 8827, Rev. Proc.
-2008-65, 2008-44 I.R.B.
-1082, and Rev. Proc.
-2009-33, 2009-29 I.R.B.150.